David StonePartner, Allen & Overy

 Emily O’Neill is general counsel and a director of Deminor UK, an international litigation funding company specialising in financing business-to-business litigation.
 Deminor originates, underwrites, and manages funded cases and provides clients with the resources to successfully litigate and monetise their claims.
 O'Neill leads the IP investment group.
 She is an experienced and strategic litigator having managed global disputes both in-house at electronics company Spectris and in private practice at Bird & Bird.
 Her litigation experience spans jurisdictions including the UK, US, China, Germany, Belgium, and the Netherlands.

 Taruna GuptaHead of IP governance, Tata Consultancy Services

-Taruna Gupta is head of IP governance, training, and assessment at Tata Consultancy Services (TCS), an IT outsourcing company and a subsidiary of the Tata Group, in India.
-Gupta is responsible for establishing IP governance processes and systems for TCS.
+Taruna Gupta is head of IP governance, training, and assessment at Tata Consultancy Services (TCS), a global leader in IT services, consulting, and business solutions and part of the TATA Group.
+Gupta, based in India, is responsible for establishing IP governance processes and systems for TCS.
 She also works closely with different TCS business units to guide them on IP creation and protection, risk, and asset management.
 She regularly interacts with IP stakeholders, including industry and professional bodies, and government agencies to promote collaboration and policy interventions.
 She previously served on the Technical Advisory Board for India’s Intellectual Property Office.

 Niall TrainorManaging attorney for IP, Hasbro